- Escape the crowds on Ireland's Wild Atlantic Way.

-- Relax and travel in comfort throughout this small group tour of Ireland.
+- Relax and travel in comfort on this small group tour.

 - The price of this 8 Day tour includes your accommodation and transport for the duration of the tour, entrance to all sites and the guided activities on each day of the tour.
 The activities on this tour are hiking, cycling and boat trips.